-(5) 15 % = Participation; attendance; punctuality, courtesy, attentiveness; respect for the learning environment; etiquette; insights (please, no phones, text-messaging, ipods, newspapers and inappropriate work, etc... you are noted as absent if you engage in distracted behavior).
-NB: Students will lose 1% from their final grade for every unexcused absence; students will lose 1/2% from their final grade for every late arrival.

-(6) 25 % = 2 Exams
+- (5) 15 % = Participation; attendance; punctuality, courtesy, attentiveness; respect for the learning environment; etiquette; insights (please, no phones, text-messaging, ipods, newspapers and inappropriate work, etc... you are noted as absent if you engage in distracted behavior). - (6) 25 % = 2 Exams, Midterm and Final